What is Harassment?

 3. Every week, your 22-year-old co-worker sends an email to the whole office with a joke about people that are over 50.
 The latest one was about how all baby boomers need hearing aids.

-Unlike the Merriam-Webster, the United States Equal Employment Opportunity Commission (EEOC) has a very specific definition of unlawful harassment:
+Unlike the Merriam-Webster, the United States Equal Employment Opportunity Commission (EEOC) has a very specific definition of what is considered harassment at work and their definition is much more clear about unlawful harassment:

 “Harassment is unwelcome conduct that is based a protected class.
 Protected classes include: race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability or genetic information.

 And becomes unlawful where 1) enduring the offensive conduct becomes a condition of continued employment, or 2) the conduct is severe or pervasive enough to create a work environment that a reasonable person would consider intimidating, hostile, or abusive.”

-So while you might consider the first two examples to be harassment, they don’t fit the EEOC definition.
+So while you might consider the first two examples to be harassment, they don’t fit the EEOC definition of unlawful harassment examples.

 Why Aren’t the Others Considered Harassment?